Contact Us

 • Variable 1:

-• Variable Prompt: Detects and saves the food type the customer mentions during the conversation, such as 'dry', 'wet', 'raw', etc.
+• Variable prompt: Detect and save the type of food the customer mentions during the conversation, such as 'dry', 'wet', 'raw', etc.

 • Variable 2:

-• Prompt variable: Identifies and saves the food brand that the customer prefers or mentions.
+• Variable prompt: Identify and save the food brand the customer prefers or mentions.

 • Variable 3: